 Hypoglycaemia is common in people with diabetes and mainly affects people taking insulin and or sulphonylurea agents (SUs) such as gliclazide, glipizide and glimepiride or prandial regulators such as nateglinide and repaglinide.
-There are 4.7 million people in the UK with diabetes and insulin is used in approximately 30% of them (type 1 and type 2 diabetes).2
+There are 3.9 million people living with a diagnosis of diabetes in the UK, and 90% of those with Type 2.
+There are almost 1 million more people living with Type 2 diabetes, who don't know they have it because they haven't been diagnosed, bringing the total number up to 4.7 million.
+Approximately 30% of those diagnosed are insulin treated.2